Private equity interests

 Many charities will not accept gifts of private equity interests due to the complexity involved.
 Donor-advised funds and other public charities that do accept these gifts likely will do so only after performing substantial due diligence.
-For example, the company's governing documents – such as the shareholder agreements, operating agreement, and articles of incorporation – must be reviewed to understand whether there are any transfer restrictions or embedded liabilities, and additionally to assess the time and process to complete the charitable transfer.
+For example, the company's governing documents – such as shareholder agreements, operating agreements, bylaws, etc. – must be reviewed to understand whether there are any transfer restrictions or embedded liabilities, and to assess the time and process to complete the charitable transfer.

 There can be complexities on the donor side of the gift as well.
-For example, donations of indebted interests may trigger negative tax consequences for you and the receiving charity, including tax liability and a reduced charitable deduction, if you itemize.
-In addition, the deduction for gifts of S-Corp, LP, and LLC interests may be reduced by the amount of ordinary income that would have been realized if you had sold the interest at fair market value on the date contributed.
+For example, donations of indebted interests may trigger negative tax consequences for you and the receiving charity, including tax liability and a reduced charitable deduction.
+In addition, if you itemize, the deduction for gifts of S-Corp, LP, and LLC interests may be reduced by the amount of ordinary income that would have been realized if you had sold the interest at fair market value on the date contributed.

 The above is one example of many possible considerations.
 Please consult with your tax advisor prior to donating private equity interests.